Neighbourhood Guidebook: The Best of Gastown (Eat, drink, & shop)

 You can only take coffee-to-go at Iktsuarpok since there is no sitting area and you can claim your order via the big window facing Carrall Street, that is the stand.
 They use beans from the Moving Coffee Roastery to stir their coffee magic.
 After you try their Matcha Latte, return for some of their top-notch espressos.

-If you are looking for a great spot to catch up with friends and that also serves specialty coffee in the Gastown neighborhood, one place to check out is the Buro Espresso Bar.
+If you are looking for a great spot to catch up with friends and that also serves specialty coffee in the Gastown neighbourhood, one place to check out is the Buro Espresso Bar.
 It opens early and has many options for breakfast.
 The indie music playing in the back adds to a chilling ambient, and you’ll want to come back, now with a copy of your book to sit around for hours and have some great time alone as well.

 Buro was not always a coffee shop, however.
 Back in the 1990s, Gastown hosted a thriving clubbing scene, and the place used to be one of the main clubs.
 Now renovated, one of its unique features is that it overlooks three different Gastown streets that you can watch while you take a sip of your Spanish Latte.
 Their latte is authentically prepared as espresso on condensed milk + it’s topped with steamed milk.
 It’s not too sweet and it goes perfect with a croissant or perhaps a tasty chocolate chip cookie.